FHantke/brave-browser-wiki/Security-Audit-Guide.md

 Brave specific preferences:
 - Brave specific preferences are added here: `brave/common/pref_names.cc`.
 They should be reviewed to make sure we can't cause any harm with values that are set by different extensions.

+Protocol handler:
+- There is a brave:// equivalent to chrome:// but it just forwards to chrome://